 |Law Summary||ORDINANCE ON THE AVOIDANCE OF PACKAGING WASTE2 makes manufacturers responsible for taking back the packaging of their products and sets targets for refilling and recycling rates|

-|Date Implemented||January 1, 2003 (Packaging ordinance was passed July 1, 1993, but container deposits were not put into effect until 2003)|
+|Date Implemented||January 1, 2003 (Packaging ordinance was passed July 1, 1991, but container deposits were not put into effect until 2003; later updated in 2019)|

-|Containers Covered||Glass, aluminum, plastic drink containers between .1 and 3 litres|
+|Containers Covered||Glass, aluminum, plastic drink containers between 100mL to 3L. |

 |Amount of Deposit||

 Return to retail